Skip to main content

 NC State Cares is a cross-campus program that provides support for students in crisis or who have been referred as exhibiting concerning or worrisome behavior and whose behavior does not indicate a direct threat of harm to the NC State community.
 The team meets weekly throughout most of the academic year and is designed to promote an efficient sharing of information and resources with the goal of providing the best practical support for students in need.
 Members often take an active role with students by reaching out and providing support based on their areas of expertise.

-Currently, membership includes representation from the Academic Support Programs for Student-Athletes (ASPSA), Behavioral Assessment Team, Counseling Center, College of Humanities and Social Sciences, College of Engineering, University College, Disability Resource Office, University Housing, Office of Institutional Equity and Opportunity, Office of International Students, University Police and Women’s Center.
+Currently, membership includes representation from the Academic Support Programs for Student-Athletes (ASPSA), Behavioral Assessment Team, Counseling Center, College of Humanities and Social Sciences, College of Engineering, University College, Disability Resource Office, University Housing, Office of Equal Opportunity, Office of International Students, University Police and Women’s Center.
 The group is chaired by CARES Case Managers.

 Behavioral Assessment Team (BAT)